lynxai-eng/si_twin/README.md

 3. The bottom window is drilling down into specificity of the failing cycles and the states for which they are failing

 ![alt text](https://github.com/lynxai-eng/si_twin/blob/main/2.png)
-- In this folder have vcd files
+- The VCD file is generated in the following folder

 ![alt text](https://github.com/lynxai-eng/si_twin/blob/main/3.png)
 - After execution new folder will be created as follows: